schalkdaniel/cpsp/README.md

 ## Examples

-This package can build spline bases for you.
-Ether as dense or sparse matrix.
-With that matrix it is possible to do e.g. spline regression or other cool stuff:
+This package can build spline bases for you, ether as dense or sparse matrix.
+With the matrix it is possible to do e.g. spline regression or other cool stuff:
 ```r
 library(compboostSpliens)